runpod/docs/docs/serverless/workers/handler-functions.md

 :::tip

-If you haven't already, we recommend running through the [custom worker tutorial](/serverless/workers/create-custom-worker) before exploring this document.
+If you're new to Serverless, we recommend running through the [custom worker tutorial](/serverless/workers/create-custom-worker) before exploring this page.

 :::